-The United States is going through a fundamental shift in its demographics.
-By 2035, there will be more seniors than children under the age of 18.
-This comes as the number of clinicians and caregivers for those seniors is decreasing rapidly, putting pressure on healthcare and social service systems to improve the efficiency of how they care for our nation’s seniors.
+The United States is experiencing a fundamental demographic shift whereby in 2035, there will be more older adults than children under the age of 18.
+The number of clinicians and caregivers is decreasing rapidly, placing pressure on healthcare and social service systems to increase the efficiency of caring for our nation’s seniors.

 The COVID-19 pandemic amplified and mirrored longstanding accessibility and coordination hurdles for older adults with complex health conditions.
 During the public health emergency, federal and state leaders relaxed regulations to allow healthcare providers to be paid for telehealth services with their patients.
 Healthcare leaders learned older adults can and will use telemedicine and it is an essential element to keep them connected to their providers.

 Telemedicine and connected care are novel ways to increase the reach of the healthcare system where seniors want to receive care—in their homes and community.
 However, even with the addition of telehealth, older adults continue to face a confusing and unresponsive healthcare system not designed to meet their needs.
 West Health is committed to ensuring older adults don’t get left behind as healthcare continues to advance into a new digital future.